Luna moth: Predators and parasites

-Some species of giant silk moth larvae are known to make clicking noises when attacked by rubbing their serrated mandibles together.
+Some species of giant silk moth larvae are known to make clicking noises when attacked by rubbing their serrated mandibles together and can release a regurgitation of distasteful fluids.
 These clicks are audible to humans and extend into ultrasound frequencies audible to predators.
 Clicks are thought to be a form of aposematic warning signaling, made prior to predator-deterring regurgitation of intestinal contents.
 Luna moth larvae click and regurgitate, with the regurgitated material confirmed as being a predator deterrent against several species.

-Imagos (winged adults) of this and related night-flying Actias species collectively referred to as "moon moths" have long hindwing tails.
-A "false target" hypothesis holds that the tails evolved as a means of reducing risk of predation by bats which use echolocation to locate prey.
+Imagos (winged adults) of this and related night-flying Actias species, collectively referred to as "moon moths", have long hindwing tails.
+A "false target" hypothesis holds that the tails evolved to reduce predation risk by bats which use echolocation to locate prey.
 The moths use the spinning hindwing tails to fool bats into attacking nonessential appendages, with success occurring over 55% of the time.
 Experiments were conducted with Luna moths with intact wings and with the tails removed.
 With intact wings, a majority of the attacking bats contacted the hindwing tails rather than the body of the moth; only 35% of intact moths were caught versus 81% for those with clipped tails.
 The results of this experiment support echolocation distortion as an effective countermeasure.

-The parasitoid fly Compsilura concinnata native to Europe was deliberately introduced to the United States throughout much of the 20th century as a biological control for spongy moths.
-Due to its flexible life cycle, it can parasitize more than 150 species of butterflies and moths in North America.
+The parasitoid tachinid fly Compsilura concinnata native to Europe was deliberately introduced to the United States throughout much of the 20th century as a biological control for the gypsy moth (Lymantria dispar) (also known as the "spongy moth").
 Researchers reported that when Luna moth larvae were placed outside for about a week and then collected and returned to the laboratory, four parasitic species emerged, the most common being C. concinnata.
 The researchers concluded that this parasitoid fly causes collateral damage to Luna moth populations.

 Luna moth larvae have displayed defenses against predators in late instars by developing spines once they reach about 3 cm in length.
-Unlike other species such as Automeris io, which have chemical defenses much early in the larval stage, the Luna moth larvae is left largely defenseless until it reaches this length.
+Unlike other species such as Automeris io, which have chemical defenses much earlier in the larval stage, the Luna moth larvae are left largely defenseless until it reaches this length.
 However, the absence of a chemical defense allows for the shortening of the larval stage.
 Automeris io has a larval stage at least twice as long on average as Actias luna, leaving it vulnerable to parasitism.